APIOps/Digiapi/node-mockup-api/README.md

 5. Now, call the API!

-**Easiest test is to use `curl` via command line:**
+Easiest test is to use `curl` via command line:

     `curl http://localhost:10010/api/newspapers`

 Response will be:
     `[{"id":1,"title":"Sample text","logo_url":"Sample text","publisher_name":"Sample text","tag":"Sample text"}]`

-**Or you can use browser and go to above address (`http://localhost:10010/api/newspapers`)** to see same mockup response.
+Or you can use browser and go to above address (`http://localhost:10010/api/newspapers`) to see same mockup response.

+## How to read API Documentation

-To see all endpoints open documentation, open project in edit mode with following command
+To see all endpoints open documentation, open project in edit mode with following actions.
+Make use you have installed node, npm and swagger module.
+Instructions above.

+1. Open terminal
+2. Go to project folder

+    `cd [path/in/your/computer]/Digiapi/node-mockup-api/`

+3. Start project in edit mode

+    `swagger project edit`

 Command should open DigiAPI Swagger 2.0 spec in browser (`http://127.0.0.1:39146/#/`).
 In the browser window you'll find documentation on the left side.